JM-A21/GraphMailRelay/README.md

 > **Note**
 > All GUIDs referenced below must be in format "00000000-0000-0000-0000-000000000000" (no `{}` curly braces) and are not case-sensitive.

+> **Note**
+> All location notes above are as of 2023-03-23 in the Office 365 Global environment and may not remain accurate in the future.

 - **AzureTenantId**: Tenant identifier GUID.
     - Can be found in Azure Active Directory on the "Overview" page
 - **AzureClientId**: Application (also known as Client) identifier GUID